We don’t support this browser anymore.

 Bare Trust Account

-Hold investments in trust for a child's future
+Invest in trust for a child’s future with the UK’s No.1 investment platform for private investors

 Important information - The value of tax savings will depend on your and the child's circumstances and tax rules can change over time.
 Investments can go down in value as well as up, so the child might get back less than you invest.
 Due to the legal and tax implications associated with creating a trust, we recommend you consider taking financial, legal and tax advice on the suitability of a bare trust for your circumstances before opening an account with Hargreaves Lansdown.
 You must make sure that creating a bare trust is appropriate for your circumstances.
 Information provided based on our understanding of applicable rules as at 28 June 2024.